Secure identities with MFA

 4. How do I implement MFA for endpoints and applications in my organization?

-You can implement MFA using Identity360, which employs strong authenticators, such as Zoho OneAuth, Google Authenticator, and custom TOTP authenticators, to safeguard enterprise applications.
+You can implement MFA using Identity360, which employs strong authenticators, such as Zoho OneAuth, Google Authenticator, and custom TOTP authenticators, to safeguard enterprise applications and endpoints.
 It provides fine-grained controls—like allowing browser trust for a desired limited period and usage of CAPTCHA codes during identity verification—to tailor the MFA for your organization.
 For primary authentication, you can choose your preferred directory, like Azure AD, Google, and Salesforce, which your users may already be a part of.
 With the help of MFA reports, you can track details like users' MFA enrollment status and all MFA attempts made by users along with timestamps.
+To learn more about Identity360's endpoint MFA, see the Endpoint MFA page.

 To gain a better understanding of Identity360's MFA capability, please schedule a personalized web demo with one of our solution experts.